Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Introduction

-Recently, data-driven computational approaches based on physics-free machine learning (ML) have been employed for the modelling, numerical analysis, and control of pedestrian, crowd, and traffic dynamics.
-In this context, a wide range of ML architectures has been explored, including deep neural networks (DNNs) \cite{song2018data}, Long Short-Term Memory (LSTM) networks \cite{alahi2016social,yu2023multi} for learning local movement decisions, Generative Adversarial Networks (GANs) \cite{gupta2018social,minartz2024understanding}, Convolutional Neural Networks (CNNs) \cite{nikhil2018convolutional,tripathi2019convolutional,zamboni2022pedestrian}, and reinforcement learning methods \cite{yao2019data,yoshida2025visual}.
+Recently, data-driven computational approaches based on physics-free machine learning (ML) have been employed for modelling, numerical analysis, and control of pedestrian, crowd, and traffic dynamics.
+In this context, a wide range of ML architectures has been explored, including deep neural networks (DNNs) \cite{song2018data}, Long Short-Term Memory (LSTM) networks \cite{alahi2016social,yu2023multi}, Generative Adversarial Networks (GANs) \cite{gupta2018social,minartz2024understanding}, Convolutional Neural Networks (CNNs) \cite{nikhil2018convolutional,tripathi2019convolutional,zamboni2022pedestrian}, and reinforcement learning methods \cite{yao2019data,yoshida2025visual}.
 For a comprehensive review of these and related ML approaches, see \cite{huang2024review}.
 These approaches have proven effective in forecasting individual and group trajectories within the framework of time-series modelling and forecasting, without relying on physics-based formulations.
-However, at the same time, such approaches lack interpretability and, importantly, do not incorporate information of the global ``spatio-temporal'' emergent dynamics, such as density fields, that are essential in modelling crowd dynamics.
+However, at the same time, such approaches lack interpretability and, importantly, do not incorporate information of the global spatio-temporal emergent dynamics, such as density fields, that are essential in modelling crowd dynamics.

 An alternative data-driven paradigm that bypasses the need to explicitly learn surrogate models is the Equation-free multiscale framework \cite{kevrekidis2003equation}.
-By appropriately coupling on-demand microscopic simulations with coarse-graining (and fine-graining), this approach builds a coarse time-stepper for the evolution at the macroscopic scale, thus bypassing the need for analytically derived continuum equations \cite{Patsatzis2023,panagiotopoulos2023continuation,Chin2024}.
-While Equation-free framework facilitates powerful multiscale numerical analysis and control, it lacks an explicit, global macroscopic equation for the crowd/collective dynamics--that can be approximated, such as a mass-conserving PDE--limits interpretability, physical insight, and generalization for long-term simulations.
+By appropriately coupling on-demand microscopic simulations with coarse-graining, or ``restriction", and subsequent fine-graining, or ``lifting", this approach builds a coarse time-stepper for the evolution at the macroscopic scale, thus bypassing the need for analytically derived continuum equations \cite{corradi2012equation,marschler2014equation,Patsatzis2023,panagiotopoulos2023continuation,Chin2024}.
+Although the equation-free framework enables powerful multiscale numerical analysis and control, it is fundamentally based on the on-demand construction of local discrete maps rather than on deriving a global macroscopic model of the crowd or collective dynamics (for example, a mass-conserving partial differential equation (PDE)).
+That reliance on local maps reduces interpretability and physical insight, and it hinders reliable generalization in long-term simulations.